darcher-/email-templating/README.md

 </table>
 ```

----

 ##### Three column modules
-Basically you're just adding the snippet below and updating the values exactly as you did with the above `.two-col` module.
+This is identical to the two column modules, the below snippet would be added directly following the last `.col` closing `</div>` and then updating the widths as you did in the `.two-col` module.

-* adding a `.three-col` class onto the `.module` wrapper will apply a max-width `.col` class allowing space for 3 columns.
+* adding a `.three-col` in place of the `.two-col` class on the `.module` wrapper will apply a max-width `.col` class allowing space for 3 columns.
 * conditional comments `<td>` gets a `width="33.333%"` to accomodate Outlook Express engine clients.

 ```HTML